kuldeep23907/Top-Level/Bootcamp/ETHOnline/README-2.md

 * damage assessment, used by the "watcher".
 This dApp is supported by an Earth Observation app, already developed outside the Hackathon
 * compensation and account explorer, used by the "enabler" and by the supervision authority

 The hackathon will use a single private blockchain; In the future, each dApp will use a distinct blockchain.
-The blockchians will interoperate via Cosmos, or PolkaDot, or equivalent.
+The different blockchains will interoperate via Cosmos, or PolkaDot, or equivalent.

 ![Image](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/20200922%20Hackathon-overall%20userstory.png)